shiloh4/cs4261/README.md

     ```bash
     echo "EXPO_PUBLIC_API_URL=http://192.168.1.20:5050" > ml-explainer/.env
     ```
     Replace `192.168.1.20` with your computer’s LAN IP if testing on a physical device.
+Find instructions on finding your LAN IP below.

 2. Start the app as usual.
 Expo will automatically load this environment variable.
 ```